mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 Now if you go to `System Settings...` / `Network` you will notice a new network adapter called `Tor` along any eventual Wi-Fi and Ethernet adapters.
 This will be your untraceable connection.
 It will be immediately green and active.
 You can enable and disable it from the GUI.
 Do not worry, you won't leak anything at this point - the Linux router is not set up for masquerading.

-If you want to access your OpenVPN server by DNS name, you will also have to install a recursive DNS server on the Linux guest and use:
+If you want to access your OpenVPN server by DNS name, you will also have to install a recursive DNS server (als check the section below) on the Linux guest and use:

 ```shell
 sudo networksetup -setdnsservers Tor 192.168.108.128